ART THROUGH TOPOLOGY ART THOUGH KNOT THEORY

 hocking.reid@gmail.com

-The knot wall at the Crypt Gallery exhibition
+Crypt Gallery exhibition 2025

-Big knot, 11_34, the Conway knot as a ribbon.
+The Conway knot as a ribbon.

 Black and white Pastel